CheeseBear99/RightHandRuleSolverTI84CALC/README.md

 1) Use scientific notation in the following manner: q = **-1.6E-19** (where E is alpha+sin key)
 2) Directions are either: "+x" "+y" "+z" "-x" "-y" "-z".
 MAKE SURE to have the + or the -
-3) Leave the variable(s) you are solving for blank.
+4) Leave the variable(s) you are solving for blank.
-4) When solving for q/I, v/l, B, or their respective directions, theta can be omitted and the program will successfully solve it.
+5) When solving for q/I, v/l, B, or their respective directions, theta can be omitted and the program will successfully solve it.
-5) "mode"/"clear" button to exit.
+6) "mode"/"clear" button to exit.
 When typing in variable inputs, "clear" will clear the current line so please use the "mode" key here.
+7) Theta must be in degrees regardless of calculator mode.
+8) AXIS:
+     +y: North
+     +x: East
+     -y: South
+     -x: West
+     +z: Out of the page
+     -z: Into the page

 THANK YOU FOR DOWNLOADING.
 PLEASE STAR MY REPOSITORY!!!!!!!!!!!!!